in

 Sony A7S III Review

-It’s been almost a year since I’ve bought the Sony A7S III in Vietnam.
-Even though I didn’t use it everyday, I feel like I have enough hindsight to make a first impression review of the Camera and on the Sony ecosystem.
+It’s been almost a year since I bought the Sony A7S III in Vietnam.
+Even though I didn’t use it every day, I feel like I have enough hindsight to make a first impressions review of the camera and the Sony ecosystem.

-This will not be a technical study since there are already a lot of in depth review out there.
+This will not be a technical study since there are already a lot of in-depth reviews out there.
 This will be more of an article from a usage and human perspective.

 Introduction

 I have been taking pictures for over 10 years now.
-I’ve started like many with a simple point and shoot camera from Canon.
-This segment have mostly been replaced by Smartphones today which have a very strong computational power and are capable to post process pictures in real time.
+I started like many with a simple point-and-shoot camera from Canon.
+This segment has mostly been replaced by smartphones today, which have very strong computational power and are capable of post-processing pictures in real time.

 My very first Camera the Canon IXUS 100 IS

-Later I’ve used Nikon D800s, some Fuji X100s, 6d and a 5d Mark III.
-I’ve always been a fan of optical viewfinder for photography.
-For me Canon was by far the best system, even though Nikon had something quite special as well.
+Later, I’ve used Nikon D800s, some Fuji X100sa 6D, and a 5D Mark III.
+I’ve always been a fan of optical viewfinders for photography.
+For me, Canon was by far the best system, even though Nikon had something quite special as well.

 Since 2019, I’ve mostly shot my photography with film.
 I found the process to be more interesting and the colors quite amazing.
-I still own a Leica M6 with 50mm Summicron and I am not considering ever selling it.
+I still own a Leica M6 with a 50mm Summicron, and I am not considering ever selling it.

-That’s why after a long time of deliberation, my choice ended up going to the Sony A7S III.
+That’s why, after a long time of deliberation, my choice ended up being the Sony A7S III.

 Why choosing Sony ?